taunsquared/taunsquared.github.io/_posts/2018-02-28-VIRS-concept.md

 ---
-title: "VIRS: World building, concept synopsis, and plot draft"
+title: "VIRS: World building, concept summary, and plot draft"
 excerpt: "They are the Benevolent Dictator and the First VIRS.
 They are the Architect and the Engineer."
 categories:
   - projects